 People don’t always play by the rules.
 Especially when to do so will cost them a lot of money.

 Take personal injury cases, for example.
 In some personal injury cases, the victim’s injuries can be catastrophic and the defendant’s negligence (carelessness; breach of duty) can be clear.
-Which means, if there is clear evidence showing that the defendant was negligent, it is going to cost him/her a lot of money if a judge or jury find him liable.
+This means, if there is clear evidence showing that the defendant was negligent, it is going to cost him/her a lot of money if a judge or jury finds him liable.

 So what happens?